-DVDS.
+DVDs.
 The Library collection includes DVDs for both educational and recreational use.
-The criteria for selecting DVDS includes patron demand, favorable reviews in standard library reviewing journals, cost, and nationally recognized award winners.
-The library also purchases Blu-ray format materials as per many users' request.
+The criteria for selecting DVDs include patron demand, favorable reviews in standard library reviewing journals, cost, and nationally recognized award winners.
+The Library also purchases a portion of titles in Blu-ray format.

 Audiobooks.
-The library provides audio books in fiction and nonfiction that parallel the general collection.
-Narrators are also taken into consideration when selecting audio books.
-Audio books are purchased in standard compact disc format for adults, teens and children.
+The Library provides fiction and nonfiction titles in audiobook format that parallel the print collection.
+Narrators are also taken into consideration when selecting audiobooks.
+Audiobooks are purchased in standard compact disc format for adults, teens and children.
 Unabridged formats are the only ones purchased.
 Some children's audiovisual formats are in mp3 or CD format with the inclusion of the accompanying book.